rajaraodv/redispubsub/README_with_cf_blog_format.md

 6: redis 2.6
 7: redis 2.4
 8: redis 2.2
-What kind?> 6 <----- Select & Add Redis 2.6v service
+What kind?> 6 <----- Select & Add Redis v2.6 service

-Name?> redis-e9771 <-- This is just random name for Redis service
+Name?> redis-e9771 <-- This is just a random name for Redis service

 Creating service redis-e9771...
 OK
 Binding redis-e9771 to redispubsub...
 OK